jsliyuan/boolean_functions/README.md

 UpperDiagGenerator: generates all affine transformation Ax one by one, where A is an upper diagonal matrix and the diagonal elements are all 1

+NonsingularGenerator: generates all nonsingular n-by-n matrices one by one.

+HomogenousBfGenerator: generates all homogenous Boolean functions of degree r

 ## How to test
 ### BooleanFun class
 yuanli$ g++ -o test.out test_boolean_fun.cpp boolean_fun.cpp affine_trans.cpp